Coronavirus Impact on Italy’s Gambling Industry

 Top 5 Italian Cities by GGR

-Italy’s Gross Gaming Revenue of Online Gambling in 2019 (in million euros)
+Italy’s Gross Gaming Revenue of Online Gambling in 2019 (in millions of euros)

 Online casino and poker 978.2